 |India||Indian Railways||< 5|

-The participants shall be required to submit their entries in the fields provided in the Entry Submission forms limited to the number of words prescribed for the fields as under
+The participants shall be required to submit their entries in the fields provided in the Entry Submission forms limited to the number of characters prescribed for the fields as under

 Abstract of the Proposed Innovation, in about 2000 characters.